rutvik110/rutvik110/README.md

 ## Hi there 👋, I'm Rutvik Tak

-**I'm a 💙 Flutter Freelance developer from India🇮🇳.**
+**I'm a 💙 Flutter Freelance developer and a Technical writer from India🇮🇳.**
 </br>

 **Been exploring Flutter for a while now and I'm all about understanding and exploring it to create cool stuff.
 I love building challenging UIs, animations and creating nice experiences through code.**

-Alongside developing cool applications, I also have 😁 keen interest in UI/UX and micro-macro interactions within apps which I always try to mix in when I’m building stuff.🧑🏽‍💻
+**Alongside developing cool applications, I also have 😁 keen interest in UI/UX and micro-macro interactions within apps which I always try to mix in when I’m building stuff.🧑🏽‍💻**

 ### 🧰 Toolbox